marcelmazon/rosicrucian-literature/en/heindel-augusta/memoirs-about-max-heindel.md

 I-L FIRST BUILDING ON MOUNT ECCLESIA
 I – M FIRST BUILDING & SNOW-COVERED SAN JACINTO MOUNTAIN

-<h2 id="part-1">Part I: Max Heindel—The Rosicrucian Order and The Rosicrucian Fellowship</h2>
+<h2 id="part-1">Part I: Max Heindel - The Rosicrucian Order and The Rosicrucian Fellowship</h2>

 Friends have entreated me for a number of years to write my memoirs of Max Heindel and tell of the intimate associations